Arlanthir/notes/CardMagic.md

 #### Top card glimpse

 - Turn the deck face up.
-- Deal some cards to the right hand, showing that they are shuffled.
+- Deal some cards to the right hand, showing and saying that they are shuffled.
 - Use the left fingers to glimpse at the top card (the lowest in the left hand).

 ### Double lift